twilio-professional-services/flex-project-template/README.md

 1. [Generate a new repository based on the template](https://github.com/twilio-professional-services/flex-project-template/generate)
 2. Clone the new repository that you just created
+  - (Optionally) after creating your repo you may also want to attach the history to your new repository for future updates - details [here](#adding-history-to-your-repository)
 3. make sure the twilio cli has the correct account set to active

 ```bash